 For him, their most appealing trait is their placid, affectionate nature.
 ‘They have a wonderful, gentle personality.
 Spaniels are probably the most faithful dogs, but goldies come a good second.
 If I had to sum them up in three words, I’d say friendship, loyalty and love.’

-‘My dogs are very much pets as well as working dogs,’ he says.
-‘They’re so easy to have about and when you have small children, it’s important that they’re 100% trustworthy.’
-The Atkinsons’ kitchen has various places where the dogs can sleep under the work surfaces, but they do like attent-
+Another enthusiast, Robert Atkinson, praised their ability to fit into family life as well.
+‘They’re so easy to have about and when you have small children, it’s important that they’re 100% trustworthy,’ he said.
+The Atkinsons’ kitchen has various places where the dogs can sleep under the work surfaces, but they do like attention.